saeyslab/adversarial-mri/README.md

 # CLI reference

+There are three scripts in the codebase meant for external use:

+* `main.py`, which computes all the adversarial perturbations
+* `report.py`, which computes all the metrics
+* `display.py`, which generates the plots

 Once the environment has been set up, experiments can be run using the `main.py` script.
 This script takes a number of arguments, detailed below: